mattlinares/mattlinares.github.io/_posts/2023-05-01-why-would-you-use-DAO-in-your-org.md

 ---
 ## Why Do DAO

 People often ask “why use a DAO or a blockchain in an organisational context”?
 It’s a good question.
-The tools we use play a decisive role in outcomes.

 Related questions include:

 - what could you use instead of a DAO?
 - can DAOs give us something that we can’t get elsewhere?

-Some people think that DAOs do give us options we can’t get from other setups, such as decentralised control, transparency, and programmability of financial and governance .
+Some people think that DAOs do have benefits we don’t get from other setups, such as decentralised control, transparency, and deep customisation of financial and governance mechanics.

-To study this comparison a little more, I’ve drawn up a chart of different organisational toolsets, what they offer, and what they lack.
-The comparison is tricky because DAOs can substitute for a whole stack of things, so there’s no one-to-one matchup, but we’ll try.
+To study this a little more, I’ve drawn up a chart of different organisational toolsets, what they offer, and what they lack.
+The comparison is tricky since DAOs can substitute for a whole stack of things, so there’s no one-to-one matchup, but let's try.

 Here are the features we’ll consider for each system:

 - Decentralisation (less or no dependency on centralised entities like banks)
-- Direct member’s control of resources and decisions
+- Direct member control of resources and decisions
 - Transparency of resources and decisions
-	Members and external parties, like potential funders or collaborators, can see the DAO’s assets
+	- Members and external parties, like potential funders or collaborators, can see the DAO’s assets
 - Ability to reflect complexity of organisational decision-making needs Can the system
 - Conflict resolution